Christmas market: Development and revival

 In the 19th century, the Christkindelsmärik (in Alsatian) of Strasbourg was held at the Frohnhof (Cour aux Corvées) between the Cathedral of Our Lady, the Palais Rohan and the Œuvre Notre-Dame Museum (current Place du Château) and took place eight days before Christmas and until midnight mass.

 Since around the first half of the 20th century, markets have become an integral element of pre-Christmas customs.
 A revival took place in the mid-1990s.
 Many cities in Europe have established their own Christmas market with chalets and sometimes attractions (ephemeral ice rink, Ferris wheel, etc.), thus offering a more commercial market.

 Terrorism and safety

-In the 21st century, Christmas markets in Western Europe have occasionally been the targets of terror attacks, with completed or thwarted attacks occurring in Dijon, Nantes, Berlin, Potsdam, Vienna, Strasbourg, and Magdeburg.
+In the 21st century, Christmas markets in Western Europe have occasionally been the targets of terror attacks, with completed or thwarted attacks occurring in Dijon, Nantes, Berlin, Ludwigshafen, Potsdam, Vienna, Strasbourg, Magdeburg and Dingolfing.
 Christmas markets increasingly have security procedures such as bollards, uniformed and plainclothes police officers, and surveillance to protect visitors.